Back to Insights

 Step 4: Establish Policy Controls (Week 4-5)

-Technical controls need policy foundation:
+Technical controls need a policy foundation to be effective.

 Step 5: Provide Approved Alternatives (Week 4-6)